• How the May 4th, 1970 events changed my life and shaped my career

 I wish I could report the next day’s rally was as rewarding.
 It began, on the steps of Williams Hall – the “Hyde Park Speakers’ Corner” of the campus – with earnest calls from the most prominent student activists.
 Calls for the school to shut down.
 (I passed on a chance to address the crowd of over three thousand students; I hadn’t completely internalized the lesson from the night before.)

 The president of the university, William Jerome, walking a tightrope between a desire to keep the campus open and a fear of disturbances or riots, had already made up his mind.
 Classes would resume as usual that afternoon, he announced.
-We either had learned of his decision or anticipated it.
+We either had learned of his decision in advance or anticipated it.
 So, when someone brought a homemade banner to the rally, my partner in radical activism, Charlie Cohn, and I climbed out a window above Jerome and hung the banner.

 The full sentence, a paraphrasing of a quote attributed to Black Panther Eldridge Cleaver, is “If you’re not part of the solution, you’re part of the problem.”